Malignant Mesothelioma Treatment Therapies

 “Clinical trials are the only way of determining the best therapeutic options for patients,” Dr. John said.

-There are a number of different immunotherapy drugs seemingly doing similar things, but the one common factor they all have at this stage, is none are approved for treating mesothelioma, and they all have not concluded any meaningful mesothelioma specific trials.
-The one most in the news is MSD’s Pembrolizumab [commonly known as “Keytruda”].
+There are a number of different immunotherapy drugs seemingly doing similar things, but the one common factor they all have at this stage, is none are approved for treating mesothelioma.

-There is much discussion, mainly animating from social media about the fact Keytruda has not been put on the Australian Government’s Pharmaceutical Benefits Scheme (PBS) for treating mesothelioma.
-There are a number of very good reasons why it has not been put on the PBS:
+Discussion, mainly animating from social media, about the fact immunotherapies have not been put on the Australian Government’s Pharmaceutical Benefits Scheme (PBS) for treating mesothelioma, seems to be brought up in repetitive cycles.
+There are a number of very good reasons why they have not been put on the PBS:

-First and foremost the Australian Government’s Therapeutic Goods Administration has not listed it as a treatment for mesothelioma – it is doubtful that MSD has applied for them to do so.
-Neither Keytruda or any other immunotherapy drug is listed as a treatment for mesothelioma anywhere in the world.
+- First and foremost the Australian Government’s Therapeutic Goods Administration has not listed any immunotherapies as a treatment for mesothelioma – it is doubtful that any drug company has applied for them to do so.

-Secondly, MSD has not applied for it to be on the PBS – if the manufacturer does not apply, the government can’t even consider it!
+- Secondly, it is not believed any drug manufacturer has applied for immunotherapy drug to be on the PBS – if the manufacturer does not apply, the government can’t even consider it!

 Naturally, we are all hopeful an immunotherapy drug may be found to be a candidate for listing on the PBS.
 Trials are being conducted in Australia and around the world of combining new generation drugs with existing chemotherapies to try to find the elusive ‘Holy Grail’ for treating malignant mesothelioma.